German Fishing Licence & Examination

 - The Law relating to Fishing, Animal and Fish Welfare, Fish Diseases – Symptoms and Treatment

 By any stretch of the imagination, the syllabus was demanding, even for a native German.
 However, armed with my studies over the winter I presented myself to the Fishing Association in Plattling.
-After enrolling, I sat in the classroom for about an hour, not understanding a word that was said.
+After enrolling, I sat in the classroom for about an hour, not understanding a word spoken.
 I raised my hand and said to the Instructor ‘I thought this class was in German?’
 He smiled at me and in his thick Bavarian dialect replied, ‘No, it is in Bavarian!’.
-I subsequently learnt that the Bavarian course and examination was considered the hardest to pass in the whole of Germany.
-Apparently some residents elect to take the examination further north.
-I was not to be deterred, at least I could understand the slides and hand-outs, they were in German!
+I subsequently learnt that the Bavarian course and examination is, considered the hardest to pass in the whole of Germany.
+Apparently, some residents elect to take the examination further north.
+I was not deterred, at least I could understand the slides and hand-outs, they were in German!

 Day two of the Course

-During day two of the course I actually started to understand some of the dialect.
-I also believe that the Instructors took pity on me and attempted to speak slowly and clearly, although still in the local dialect.
-Despite my many years fishing, I took in an abundance of information that I had not previously considered.
+During day two of the course, I actually started to understand some of the dialect.
+I also believe that the Instructors took pity on me and attempted to speak slowly and clearly.
+Despite my many years of fishing, I took in an abundance of information that I had not previously considered.
 This especially concerned the quality of the waters we fish and how to maintain them.
-Also the identification of the plants found in and around lakes and on the river bank, as well as the wild-life.
+Also the identification of the plants found in and around lakes and on the river bank, as well as the wildlife.

-It surprised me that everyone on the course was taught, and not just those interested in Fly Fishing.
-The practical elements of the course included knots, setting up equipment, including leaders with droppers, attaching hooks of various types including the dreaded spade hook.
-A whole afternoon was spent on what was considered one of the most essential elements.
-How to humanely kill a fish, which each of the students had to demonstrate.
-The method which is often used i.e just stunning the fish, would not be accepted in Germany.
-You would leave the way open for a possible prosecution for cruelty to animals.
-I will describe the accepted method under ‘Top Tip’ below.
+It surprised me that everyone on the course learns the practical elements of knots, setting up equipment, including fly-fishing leaders with droppers.
+Attaching hooks of various types including the dreaded spade hook.
+A whole afternoon was spent on how to humanely kill a fish, which each of the students had to demonstrate.
+The method which is often used i.e just stunning the fish is not accepted in Germany.
+You would leave the way open for possible prosecution for cruelty to animals.

 The State Fishing Examination